 Art of Silk

-For nearly 3 millenniums the Chinese had a global monopoly on silk production.
+For nearly 3 millennia the Chinese had a global monopoly on silk production.
 Back then, silk was even considered to be more precious than gold.
 The trade route, that became known as the Silk Road, took silk westwards and brought gold, silver and wool to the East.
 The Silk Road was 4000 miles long and stretched from Xi'an to the Mediterranean, passing through Damascus, a major trading market, and from there merchandise was shipped across the Mediterranean Sea.

-Realizing the value of silk, the Chinese kept their manufacturing secrets safe from the rest of the world for more than thirty centuries and anyone, caught trying to smuggle eggs, cocoons or silk worms out of the country, was executed.
+Realising the value of silk, the Chinese kept their manufacturing secrets safe from the rest of the world for more than thirty centuries and anyone, caught trying to smuggle eggs, cocoons or silk worms out of the country, was executed.
 So, under the penalty of death the mystery of sericulture remained a well-kept secret for almost 3,000 years.

 Jacquard machinery, developed at the end of the 19th century, was the mechanical forerunner of the computer and used binary code to weave.
 Jacquard fabrics became the staple of the UK silk industry.
-New & Lingwood silk dressing gowns are manufactured exclusively from Vanners silk jacquards.
+New & Lingwood silk dressing gowns are manufactured from English silk jacquards.
 These cloths are designed in conjunction with the design team who are based in Sudbury.
-Peacock dressing gown, featured in the BBC drama “The Night Manager”, has originated from the book “Russian Textiles: Printed Cloth for the Bazaars of Central Asia” and was developed by Vanners.
+Peacock dressing gown, featured in the BBC drama “The Night Manager”, has originated from a book of 19th century Russian textiles.